 Add in your semi-sweet chocolate chips and stir with a spoon, making sure you mix well so the chocolate chips even out.
 You want to make sure every cookie is packed with chocolate chips!

-Cover the dough bowl with plastic (or bee’s wrap– my new favorite kitchen tool!) and place in the refrigerator.
+Cover the dough bowl with plastic and place in the refrigerator.
 We’re going to let the dough chill for 30 minutes, allowing the dough to toughen up so we can form it into balls.

 Now roll the dough into smallish balls and place on a nonstick cookie sheet or silicone baking mats.